lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal.md

    You are redirected to the [!UICONTROL Request Access] page.

 3. The next page displays your name and email ID used to request access.
-Leave a comment for the administrator, and click **[!UICONTROL Submit]**.
+Leave a comment for the administrator, and click **[!UICONTROL Submit]**.<br />

    ![](assets/bplogin-request-access.png)